curl/everything-curl/usingcurl.md

 string if the remote server requires a password as part of the login process.
 Note that if this token is present in the .netrc file you really **should** make sure the file is not readable by anyone besides the user.

+An example .netrc for the host example.com with a user named daniel, using the password 'qwerty' would look like:

+    machine example.com
+    login daniel
+    password qwerty

 ### Enable netrc